-The Step-By-Step Guide to Creating a Content Personality That Boosts Readership
+How to Creating a Content Personality to Boost Readership

 I want you to think of the last time you read an article that made a lasting impression.
 The kind of impression where you actively subscribed to their the blog, checked back regularly for new posts and actually opened and clicked-through on the links in the daily emails they send out.

 I don’t think this is any fault of the writer per-se, as I can guarantee that everyone that breathes the air has a personality in there somewhere.

 I think the problem comes down to the fact that they haven’t thought particularly hard about putting their own unique and amazing personality into their content.